What’s the Best Carpet for Bedrooms?

 Berber-Style Carpets

 Berber-style carpets have looped fibers.
-While they’re not as cozy as plush carpets, they offer more durability in heavy foot traffic areas.
-Berber carpets are ideal for kids’ bedrooms and homes with pets.
-They come in neutral and earthy tones, which are great for hiding stains and dirt.
+They offer durability in heavy foot traffic areas.
+Berber carpets are ideal for kids’ bedrooms and homes with pets since they’re good at hiding dirt and stains.

 Plush Carpets

 Plush carpets have an even and dense weave.
-Their smooth texture and luxurious look make plush piles a popular choice.
 Plush pile carpets are ideal for master bedrooms, where spills and stains are less likely.
-Dense fibers in these carpets may not be suitable for kids’ rooms since they trap dirt and absorb liquid spills fast.
+Dense fibers in these carpets may not be suitable for kids’ rooms since they trap dirt and absorb liquid spills quickly.

 High-Pile Carpets